Spikarija/ARKCommerce/README.md

 ## **Milestones to v1.0.0**
 When it is finished, v1.0.0 will be published on GitHub and WordPress.org.

-  - [ ] Successful initial deployment and automatic order processing
+  - [x] Successful initial deployment and automated order processing

   - [ ] Exchange rate synchronisation automation

-  - [ ] QR Code integration
+  - [x] QR Code integration

   - [ ] UI features implementation